-Justin Drzal is back for his seventh season as an assistant coach for the Seawolves under head coach Gary Glassman.
+Justin Drzal is back for his eighth season as an assistant coach for the Seawolves under head coach Gary Glassman.

 Prior to joining the Stony Brook staff, Drzal was the assistant tennis coach at the University of Virginia from 1998-2001.
 After undergraduate graduation, Drzal became one of the youngest assistant coaches in the nation as he joined long-time ACC veteran Phil Rogers in Charlottesville.
 His efforts were rewarded in 2000, as Drzal was named the ITA (Intercollegiate Tennis Association) Assistant Coach of the Year-East Region.
 Before departing at the conclusion of the 2001 season, Drzal helped coach the Cavaliers to an at-large bid to the NCAA Championships and a match-up against the University of Kentucky.

 While finishing his Graduate degree in Education, Drzal then joined the coaching staff at Stony Brook University, working as an Assistant Coach for the Seawolves.
 Working with both the Men's and Women's teams starting in 2003, Drzal spends his time assisting with on-court coaching and practice.
 In 2006, Drzal aided the Men's Team in earning their first-ever trip to the NCAA Championships and a match with UCLA, the defending national champions.